brianmtreese/briantree.se/_posts/2024/08/2024-08-19-css-shapes-the-ultimate-guide-introduction.md

 We will begin first by focusing on what [CSS Shape](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_shapes/Overview_of_shapes) are and the role that they can play in modern web layout.
 Then, we'll dig into the fundamentals of the various CSS properties and functions that form the spec and we’ll examine how they work.

-Then, we'll take them even further by looking at a somewhat complex example, something that you might see in the real world.We will then look at animating and transitioning these shapes.
+Then, we'll take them even further by looking at a somewhat complex example, something that you might see in the real world.
+We will then look at animating and transitioning these shapes.
 We will look at an amazing example developed by the folks at Adobe that brings all of this greatness together.
 We'll explore what’s expected in future for CSS Shapes and Exclusions.

 And then finally, we'll discuss and explore some very handy and helpful tools and resources to help us work with shapes along the way.